A GPU Parallel Algorithm for Computing Morse-Smale Complexes: Introduction

 \subsection{Contributions}

 In this paper, we describe a fast GPU parallel algorithm for computing the MS complex.
 The algorithm employs the discrete Morse theory based approach, where the gradient flow is discretized to elements of the input grid.
-Different from earlier methods including the GPU algorithm developed by Shivashankar and Natarajan \cite{shivashankar3d}, it utilizes fine grained parallelism for all steps and hence enables an efficient end-to-end GPU implementation.
-The superior performance of our algorithm is due to two novel ideas for transforming the graph traversal operations into operations that are amenable to parallel computation: \begin{itemize} \item Breadth first search (BFS) tree traversal for determining saddle-saddle reachability is transformed into a sequence of vector operations. \item The 1-saddle -- 2-saddle path computation is transformed into a sequence of inherently parallel matrix multiplication operations that correspond to wavefront propagation. \end{itemize}
+Key contributions include \begin{itemize} \item An algorithm that utilizes fine grained parallelism for all steps of the MS complex computation and hence enables an efficient end-to-end GPU implementation. \item Two novel ideas for transforming graph traversal into operations that are amenable to parallel computation: (a)~BFS tree traversal for determining saddle-saddle reachability is transformed into a sequence of vector operations, and (b)~saddle-saddle path computation is modeled as wave propagation and transformed into a sequence of matrix multiplication operations.
+These transformations help resolve a major computational bottleneck in previous parallel algorithms. \item Efficient parallel methods for populating the MS complex data structure. \item A data parallel algorithm for simplifying the MS complex.
+The algorithm utilizes a grid subdivision scheme to identify pairs of critical points that may be cancelled in parallel and results in improved runtimes and comparable quality of the simplified complex. \item A GPU implementation of the parallel algorithm, \gmsc, which is up to 8.6 times faster than pyms3d~\cite{shivashankar3d,mscsoftware2017,mscomplexsoftware} and 6 times faster than TTK~\cite{tierny2017topology}, which are existing methods. \gmsc uses highly optimized data parallel primitives such as prefix scan and stream compaction extensively, thereby leading to high scalability and efficiency. \item A detailed experimental analysis of the MS complex computation algorithm based on a study of the contributions of each step towards overall performance improvement, statistics that indicate the available parallelism for the different steps and how it is leveraged, and finally demonstrating how the different computational bottlenecks are removed via the transformations. \end{itemize}

-The saddle-saddle path computation was a major computational bottleneck in earlier methods.
-Experiments indicate that our algorithm is up to 7 times faster than existing methods.
-Further, the implementation uses highly optimized data parallel primitives such as prefix scan and stream compaction extensively, thereby leading to high scalability and efficiency.
+A previous paper presented a brief description of the GPU algorithm together with preliminary results~\cite{subhash2020GPU}.
+In this extended version, we additionally present methods for parallel population of the MS complex data structures, a parallel simplification algorithm, and improvements to the GPU implementation that results in better runtimes.
+We also perform extensive computational experiments on a large number of datasets and include a report of a detailed investigation of the different steps of the algorithm and their contribution towards the overall runtimes.